Part 1: Avoiding Disputes

 California law makes a significant distinction between talent managers and talent agents, oftentimes with dire consequences for those who, wittingly or unwittingly, blur the line between the two roles.
 California’s Talent Agency Act requires anyone who solicits or procures artistic employment or engagements for artists to obtain a talent agency license.
 Labor Code §1700.4, 1700.5.
-Talent managers who have “solicited” or “procured” work for their clients may find their contracts voided by the Labor Commissioner, and may even be required to return some or all of their earned payments.
+Talent managers who have “solicited” or “procured” work for their clients may find their contracts voided by the Labor Commissioner (breach of contract), and may even be required to return some or all of their earned payments.

 “Artists” that fall under the act include, but are not limited to, actors and actresses, radio artists, musical artists, directors, producers, writers, cinematographers, composers, lyricists, arrangers, models, and “other artists and persons rendering professional services in motion picture, theatrical, radio, television and other entertainment enterprises.”
 See Labor Code §1700.4(b).
 “Other entertainment enterprises” may seem to be an extremely broad category.